How to get to the Bukchon Hanok Village | What to see and do

 Royal Dynasty City Exploration Game

-You can make your own schedule and let yourself be guided along the streets of Seoul at your own pace.
+You can make your schedule and let yourself be guided along the streets of Seoul at your own pace.

 Stay in a traditional hanok house

-On top of that, by choosing to stay here, you will be close to the most important attractions in town.
+In addition, by choosing to stay here, you will be close to the most important attractions in town.

 Here are a few guesthouses which caught our attention: